2015 Notebook Computer Requirements & Recommendations

-- Any Core 2 Duo processor (i.e., i3, i5, i7) - laptops more than 2 years old are not recommended
+- Any current processor, i5 or better - laptops more than 2 years old are not recommended

-- CD-RW/DVD Combo drive (or DVD burner) strongly recommended
+- CD-RW/DVD Combo drive (or DVD burner) recommended

 - Ethernet port strongly recommended (or, USB WiFi adapter)

-- The 64 bit version of either Microsoft Windows 7 Professional or Ultimate (an upgrade to Windows 7 Ultimate is available from the IU Bookstore for $20, but you'll need your IU Student ID card to purchase it).
-Further, “Home” versions of any Microsoft OS may work, however, they are NOT recommended in any OS version)
+- Microsoft Windows 7 Professional or Ultimate.
+“Home/basic/starter" versions of any Microsoft OS may work, however, they are NOT recommended in any OS version)

-- Windows 8, 8.1 Pro are acceptable, but not preferred..
+- Windows 8.1 Pro & Enterprise are preferred.
 Windows XP or Windows 8 RT are not acceptable

 What About Access to University Centralized Computing Services?